dumaurier/dumaurier.github.com/_posts/2017-03-30-css-grid-layout-grid-template-areas.markdown

 2. Use the `grid-template-columns` property to set the number of coumns and define their width (in this exampe I'm using the new [fr unit](https://www.w3.org/TR/2011/WD-css3-values-20110906/#fr-unit) to set the width of the first column to 1/4 of the available width and content section to 3/4 of the available width.
 3. The `grid-template-rows` property can be used to define the height of the rows.
 In this example the `header` and `footer` will take 4rem and 3rem respectivly and the body content will take up the remaining available space.
 4. The `grid-gap` property defines the grid's gutters and is shorthand for `grid-column-gap` and `grid-row-gap`.
 5. This is the fun part. `grid-template-areas` defines the areas available in the grid.
 The name given to grid areas are arbitrary but should be sensible.
 The `grid-template-areas` also provides a crude visual representation of the page layout.

 Child elements of a grid are assigned to their location using the `grid-area` property on the child elements.
+This is a very simple example but it already demonstrates the power the CSS Grid Layout.
+Simply changing the name a classes `grid-area` can drastically change the layout.

 {% highlight css %}
 .header{